-Once an offer has been received, either through a market mechanism (tender) or a bilateral negotiation, ESO shall then assess the cost of that service against the value it contributes to the regional and GB restoration timescale.
+Once an offer has been received, either through a market mechanism (tender) or a bilateral negotiation, ESO shall then assess the cost of that service against its technical capability and the value it contributes to the regional and GB restoration timescale.
 This section will identify the methodologies used to determine the value to current and future electricity consumers in GB of Black Start provisions.
-In 2019 we developed the Technical Requirements and Assessment Criteria that will be used for both competitive events in an objective way that is fair and transparent for all parties to determine the most valued service offering.
+In 2019 we developed the Technical Requirements and Assessment Criteria that was used for both competitive events in an objective way that is fair and transparent for all parties to determine the most valued service offering.
 This assessment is also used in the process for renewal of existing contracts if required.
+In 2020 we also developed a Commercial Evaluation Methodology that was used for both tenders and together with the technical evaluation we were able to objectively assess all tenders.